 - Not choosing a color palette for each room.
 All the rooms I always love in magazines, online or decorated in store have MULTIPLE colors in them, not just one.
 Look in our living room or bedroom and you’ll see brown furniture with brown wall picture frames.
 BORING!
 I was afraid (or didn’t know how to properly do) pops of color in the home.
 I will now be going back to try and DIY to update these frames or mix in some other accents to help give a little life to this otherwise boring display.

 - Not paying attention to scale.
 This is evident on my entry way mirror choice.
 It was way too big for this space.
-In an attempt to still make this mirror work, I painted it and changed the orientation.
-I’m still not convinced this is the right mirror for the space so you will most likely see it DIYed again and put into a new spot in our home.
+In an attempt to still make this mirror work, I painted it, changed the orientation, then painted it again!
+I’m still not convinced this is the right mirror for the space but it’s getting closer to the look I want!

 - Not testing greys.
 Grey is such an awesome (trendy) neutral.
 But you should know there are warm greys and cool greys and they can all look different in different rooms depending on natural light that enters.
 Our then guest room which is now Brielle’s bedroom has a warm grey paint.
 It goes well with her pink accent color now but I wish I had paid more attention to this warm/cool issue or even paid for the small sample and painted it on the wall originally as it didn’t really go with the blue accent colors I had used back then.